How to Test Migration Recipes

 unified-extensions-empty-content-explain-extensions-onboarding = Personalize { -brand-short-name } by changing how it looks and performs or boosting privacy and safety.

-This diff output indicates that the string value being generated by the migration
+This indicates that the string value being generated by the migration

 (Select “{ unified-extensions-item-message-manage }” to enable them in settings.)